Everglades Fly Fishing Guide

 Everglades Fly Fishing Guide: Capt.
 Colin McMullen

 Colin’s family moved to Marco Island from Cape Cod, MA in 2001, when he was four years old.
 He grew up on the island going to school, playing sports, and spending his free time on the boat with family and friends.
 Through watching fly fishing shows on TV like Spanish Fly and Walkers Cay Chronicles Colin started to get curious about fly fishing.
 Eventually, he saved up enough money to buy his first fly rod, reel, and fly line at nine years old.
 Colin spent hours upon hours in his front yard teaching himself how to throw a fly rod and soon enough caught his first fish on fly, a sightfished beach snook.
 From that moment on he has had the bug BAD, and still takes any opportunity to pull on fish with the long rod.
-Colin graduated in May of 2020 from Florida Gulf Coast University with a Marine Science Degree and minor in biology.
-He is now guiding part time while pursuing a Master’s of Science degree in Environmental Science at Florida Gulf Coast University.
+Colin graduated in May of 2020 from Florida Gulf Coast University with a Marine Science Degree and is nearing the completion of his Master’s Degree in Environmental Science.
+He is now guiding full time in the Ten Thousand Islands and Everglades National Park.

 Q&A With Capt.
 Colin McMullen